OpenNebula/docs/source/management_and_operations/vm_management/vm_templates.rst

 Restricted attributes when create or update a Template
 --------------------------------------------------------------------------------

-When an user creates or updates a template, there a some restricted attributes that he could not create or update.
+When a user creates or updates a template, there are some restricted attributes that she could not create or update.
 Having the following :ref:`restricted attributes in oned.conf <oned_conf_restricted_attributes_configuration>`:

 .. code-block:: none